 The Makarov in his hand shook like a pine tree in the first autumn gale.
 He wasn’t wearing a mask either.
 Just what I needed; a virgin robber, all too ready to shoot off.

 We all froze like statues: I’ve never yet met a beer worth dying for.
 Especially a non-alcoholic one.

 Natasha knew the drill, I guess it wasn’t her first time.
 She slid the money box onto the bartop, flipped the lid open so he could see the notes.

 The boy switched his gun from left to right hand, reached out for the box.
 One hand for the gun, one hand for the money, but he really needed more practice to use both.

 It’s not easy to half-drown someone in a squat toilet.
 Not easy, but not impossible, and I’ve had a little practice.

 Five minutes later, flashing blue lights stained the dark outside.
 I looked at my watch, headed out the door, made for home.
 The snow was still drifting down through the glare of the streetlights.
-I wasn’t looking forward to eating cold mutton and rice: I’ve had too much practice.
+I wasn’t looking forward to eating warmed-over mutton and rice: I’ve had too much practice.

 ‘A KILLING WINTER’, the first in the Akyl Borubaev series of crime novels, was called ‘Even better than Child 44’ by Anthony Horowitz, and ‘storytelling of the highest quality’ by the Daily Mail.
 It was voted one of the top 40 crime novels of the past five years by the Sunday Times.